Lelani82/Lelani82.github.io/README.md

 Timeline Changes:

-Originally wanted to do one page per day and test from there.
+Originally I wanted to do one page per day and test from there.
 I quickly found out that this was not the most efficient way because my first page took me the longest to build and style.
 I focused on creating a responsive mobile template for my first page and used dummy text.
 I deployed and tested my first page and made any necessary changes until I was happy with the look and layout.
 I was then able to copy my first page and use it as a template for my other pages.
 I then added my media queries and tested my site on a larger screen.
 Only then did I focus on adding all the content.

 ### Trello Board